 Need to Know

 Whether ordering floating island or eggs in the snow in a restaurant, you'll get meringue and custard.
-This dessert is vintage and rather hard to find these days.

 Where to Try It